nandofioretto/flab.github.io/_pages/bio.md

 the Amazon Research Award,
 the ISSNAF Mario Gerla Young Investigator Award, and the ACP Early Career Researcher Award in Constraint Programming.
-He has been a board member of the Artificial Intelligence Journal (AIJ) and of the organizing committee of several workshops, tutorials, and events with focus on privacy, fairness, and optimization at premier AI and ML venues.
+He is a board member of the Artificial Intelligence Journal (AIJ) and has been a member of the organizing committee of several workshops, tutorials, and events with focus on privacy, fairness, and optimization at premier AI and ML venues.

 He holds a dual PhD degree in Computer Science from the University of Udine and the New Mexico State Universty.
 Before joining the University